 Specific proteins in the body control the chemical reactions of metabolism, and each chemical reaction is coordinated with other body functions.
 In fact, thousands of metabolic reactions happen at the same time — all regulated by the body — to keep our cells healthy and working.

 Metabolism is a constant process that begins when we're conceived and ends when we die.
 It is a vital process for all life forms — not just humans.
 If metabolism stops, living things die.

-When people and animals eat the plants (or, if they're carnivores, they eat animals that have eaten the plants), they take in this energy (in the form of sugar), along with other vital cell-building chemicals.
-The body's next step is to break the sugar down so that the energy released can be distributed to, and used as fuel by, the body's cells.
+- When people and animals eat the plants (or, if they're carnivores, they eat animals that have eaten the plants), they take in this energy (in the form of sugar), along with other vital cell-building chemicals.
+Then, the body breaks the sugar down so that the energy released can be distributed to, and used as fuel by, the body's cells.

 A Balancing Act

 The process of metabolism is really a balancing act involving two kinds of activities that go on at the same time — the building up of body tissues and energy stores and the breaking down of body tissues and energy stores to generate more fuel for body functions:

 - Anabolism (pronounced: uh-NAB-uh-lih-zem), or constructive metabolism, is all about building and storing: It supports the growth of new cells, the maintenance of body tissues, and the storage of energy for use in the future.
 During anabolism, small molecules are changed into larger, more complex molecules of carbohydrate, protein, and fat.